chostett/illuminesce/content/blog/posts/2025-06-20-Sociocracy-Pt2/index.md

 Domains are the areas in which circles have authority and agency to do work.

-For example, take a website administrator whose aim is to “keep the website updated bi-weekly.”
-If they must rely on someone for a one-time password every time they need to log in, this stalls their work and makes it difficult for them to achieve their biweekly aim.
-Giving the administrator authority to manage both the login and the one-time password allows them to complete their goal seamlessly.

-As a general example, many job posts state they are looking for workers who can work autonomously—but whether those companies are organized to enable autonomy is a different story.

-A common misconception of autonomy is that it relies solely on the **will of the individual to be autonomous**, without taking into account whether or not they have been allowed the freedom to act by their surroundings.
-This can turn into a frustrating game where the company, who has power over the worker, expects more - but doesn't trust them enough to hand over power.
-On the other hand, workers who have been burnt out on a cycle of "power under" can see autonomy as a trap; if they've been burned before, why would they take on more responsibility if power isn't equitably shared?
+A common misconception of autonomy is that it relies solely on the **will of the individual to be autonomous**, without taking into account whether or not they have been allowed the authority and agency to act.
+This can result in a frustrating game where the company expects more of the worker but cannot achieve the results they want because they have a stranglehold on authority.
 Leadership is burned out on "rescuing" everyone, and everyone else is burned out on consistently having a lack of authority to make a change.

 Breaking out of this is not easy.
 But I’d rather build a community with members I can trust and rely on than one where I am the sole authority who wastes away from burnout.

-Let's take our **Community Circle,** whose aim is **to build a community of people interested in a cooperative, queered future** as an example.
+Let's dive into our **Community Circle,** whose aim is **to build a community of people interested in a cooperative, queered future.**

+To achieve that aim, we must maintain spaces, whether it be online or in-person, for people.
 We have a Discord community for fans of our games, and a Discord that I run as [a volunteer for game jams](https://ggjtokyo.neocities.org/) in Tokyo.
-I also regularly keep in touch with our clients via coffee.
-So the Community Circle's domain is:
+I also regularly keep in touch with our clients.

+So where the Community Circle can act is in our...

 - Games Discord
 - Game Jam Tokyo Discord
 - Volunteer Management
-- Accepts Bug Reports and Player Feedback for Games ([Steam](https://store.steampowered.com/developer/studioterranova/), [itch.io](https://illuminesce.itch.io/) and Discord) and sends them to Games Circle
+- Bug Reports and Player Feedback for Games ([Steam](https://store.steampowered.com/developer/studioterranova/), [itch.io](https://illuminesce.itch.io/) and Discord).
+They then send them to Games Circle
 - Client Coffees

 These are the things the Community Circle has full authority to act on.
-I have admin permissions to these Discords and as long as we're staying true to our vision, mission and aim, we can propose and change things.

-An important part about defining domains is clarity and specificity.
+But what happens if there is an overlap or gap with other circles?

 ![Text reads, If there is overlap in the domains of two given circles, the circles might step on each other’s toes.
 How do we notice if they do?
 Every time there is an argument following one of the patterns below, then we know there is an overlap between domains or a lack of education on what domains are...
 "Why did they do...even when we already did?
 Why did they change our...?
 Why aren’t they taking care of...?
 Why don’t they ever...?
 Do they not know they should...?"
 The simple answer might be: “because there was not enough clarity on how the domains were defined.
 In both cases, there might we feelings stirred up.
 The most constructive response, however, is curiosity: “I wonder whether our domains are defined well enough.”](sociocracy.png)

 > *[Many Voices, One Song](https://www.sociocracyforall.org/many-voices-one-song-2/), p.
 26*

-The Community Circle handles the communication with players if they experience a bug in our games, but they have a point where they must handoff things to the Games Circle, who have the programming and design expertise to fix those bugs.
+For example, the Community Circle handles the communication with players if they experience a bug in our games, but they have a point where they must handoff things to the Games Circle, who have the programming and design expertise to fix those bugs.

 ![A screenshot of our Steam Community page for posting bugs.](retreat_06.png)

-There is possibility that the handover process will be a source of conflict.
+There is possibility that this handover will be a source of conflict.
 What if the bug is critical but we lack the resources?
 What if the Games Circle fixes some bugs and doesn’t report to the Community Circle, and players get upset at the Community Circle?
-These are objections the Community Circle can bring up so that their domain can be properly shaped.
-For instance, an objection might be that they do not want to be the punching bag for angry, impatient players, so a potential new shape of the domain might be:
+These are objections the Community Circle can bring up so that their domain can be properly shaped and adjusted, like so:

 - if the bug takes longer than a week to fix, the Games Circle will tell the Community Circle so they can relay that to the player

 - asking the Games Circle to asssess the difficulty of the bug so they can decide whether it is worth the effort to fix

-- giving Community Circle permission to make guidelines for players to contact them for bugs

 I enjoy this kind of “organizational shaping”—that is, building in enough structure for people to move autonomously but not so much structure that they are too restricted—because it allows us to shape to the level of flexibility or rigidity our company can safely try.

 Just like living organisms, organizations can come in all shapes and sizes and level of tolerance.